snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 {% highlight bash %}
 curl \
-  HOST/api/schemas/com.snowplow.snplw \
+  HOST/api/schemas/com.acme \
   -X GET \
   -H "api_key: your_api_key"
 {% endhighlight %}

 You will get back an array of every schema belonging to this vendor.

-You can also retrieve every schema of multiple vendors using a comma-separated list of vendor:
+You can also retrieve every schema from multiple vendors using a comma-separated list of vendors:

 ```
 HOST/api/schemas/vendor1,vendor2